openfheorg/openfhe-development/docs/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 Flags for OpenFHE Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Beginning with release 1.10, the OpenFHE build has a number of options to control what is built and what features are included/excluded.
+The OpenFHE build has a number of options to control what is built and what features are included/excluded.

 Each of the options is enabled by saying ``-DOPTION_NAME=ON`` and is disabled by saying ``-DOPTION_NAME=OFF``